RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 		- Then we create a list using the new docs to be created and docs to be updated, and then use it to create these documents in the 2 indices.
 		- This delta logic is run on a schedule every couple of hours, so the index always remain updated with the latest version of the documents .
 - #### Retrieval:
-	- Retrieval done using HNSW, a approx nearest-neighbour algorithm.
+	- Retrieval done using HNSW, an approx nearest-neighbour algorithm.
 	- We take the query, embed it and use the embedding to get the Top 10/20 similar titles from the Title index and chunks of documents from the chunk/body index.
 	- Have used Semantic search primarily, for the retrieval.
 	- Have also experimented with Hybrid search(semantic + keyword match).